 Today we introduce epoxy phenolic resin paint, which is a high-performance, high-crosslinking, two-component epoxy phenolic tank paint with outstanding heat and solvent resistance.

-All surfaces to be coated with epoxy phenolic resin paint should be clean, dry, and free of contaminants.
+All surfaces to be coated with epoxy phenolic resin paint used in epoxy drum closure should be clean, dry, and free of contaminants.
 Prior to painting, all surfaces should be evaluated and treated according to the ISO 8504:2000 standard.
 Weld spatter should be removed as necessary and weld seams and sharp edges should be ground smooth.
 If there is grease, it should be cleaned with solvents according to SSPC-SP1.

 Spray treatment: This product can only be applied to surfaces that have been sandblasted to achieve Sa2 1/2 (ISO 8501-1:2007) or SSPC SP10 standards.
 A surface roughness of 50-75 microns (2-3 mils) is recommended.
 Epoxy phenolic resin paint must be applied before steel surfaces oxidize.
 If oxidation does occur, the entire oxidized area should be re-sandblasted and meet the mentioned standards.